Searching4Zen

 2.

 In the pan, add ½ cup oil, the garlic, and chili pepper to taste.
-Cook the garlic over a high flame until golden.
-Then add the anchovy filets and cook until pureed.
-While cooking the anchovies pour in around ½ cup tomato purée.
-To temper the acidity from the tomatoes by add 1 tsp. sugar.
+Cook the garlic and chili pepper over a medium heat until golden.
+Then add the anchovy filets and cook until it looks like a puree.
+While cooking the anchovies pour in around 2 ½ cup tomato purée.

 4.